codlocker/Computational_Geometry_Library/html/README.md

 2. [Andrews Algorithm](http://www.codecodex.com/wiki/Andrew's_Monotone_Chain_Algorithm)
-   > It does so by first sorting the points lexicographically (first by x-coordinate, and in case of a tie,
+   > Andrew's Algorithm is implemented by first sorting the points lexicographically (first by x-coordinate, and in case of a tie,
    > by y-coordinate), and then constructing upper and lower hulls of the points in O(n) time.
    > An upper hull is the part of the convex hull, which is visible from the above.
 It runs from its rightmost
    > point to the leftmost point in counterclockwise order.
 Lower hull is the remaining part of the convex hull.